panaxeo/gitlab-auto-devops-terraform/README.md

 # Getting started

+### Kubernetes cluster setup

+This project aims to support default kubernetes installation so all You need to do is register cluster to gitlab by following standard process described at [Gitlab kubernetes clusters docs](https://docs.gitlab.com/ee/user/project/clusters/add_remove_clusters.html#create-new-cluster).

+Please note that for exposing the running services You need to install Gitlab managed apps:

+- ingress controller
+- cert-manager

+You can also install Your own ingress controller as using Gitlab approach creates load balancer which may incur additional costs

+_Note: Gitlab managed apps can be installed using UI in cluster management or using cluster management project.
+You can find more information at [Gitlab Managed Apps docs](https://docs.gitlab.com/ee/user/clusters/applications.html)_

+### Project setup

 Before You get started with the deployment, there are few steps that You need to go through to prepare Your gitlab projects for deployment:

 1. create gitlab project
-1. create deploy token with name `gitlab-deploy-token` and read registry permissions
+1. create deploy token with name `gitlab-deploy-token` and read registry permissions (Settings > Repository > Deploy tokens)
 1. push `.gitlab-ci.yml` file with content (see Pipeline configuration)[#pipeline-configuration]
 1. (optional) create `Dockerfile` to enable build job which creates docker image and push image to gitlab registry
 1. create `deployment` folder to enable deployment jobs which will trigger terraform deployment.
 For more information see [Terraform deployments](#terraform-deployments)